 In 2018/19 the Joint Committee agreed to support a smaller number of organisations in order to achieve maximum impact in the region in line with fund priorities.
 The Joint Committee allocated $600,000 to support The Te Matatini National Kapa Haka Festival (February 2019).
 The remaining funding available in 2018/19 was allocated in September 2018 to four organisations along with allocations in the subsequent two financial years (2019/20 and 2020/21).

-WRAF contributions for 2019/20 have been confirmed for all Councils with the exception of Kāpiti Coast District Council who have withdrawn from the fund in their 2019/20 Annual Plan.
+WRAF contributions for 2019/20 were confirmed for all Councils with the exception of Kāpiti Coast District Council who withdrew from the fund in their 2019/20 Annual Plan.

-To see how WRAF has been allocated, see: Past allocations (284KB PDF)
+To see how WRAF was allocated, see: Past allocations (284KB PDF)